AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

 Later on, we'll talk about the
 :ref:`'Aggregate aspect <Adv_Ada_Aggregate_Aspect>`, which allows for
 defining custom container aggregates for any record type.

+.. admonition:: In the Ada Reference Manual

+    - :arm:`4.3.5 Container Aggregates <4-3-5>`

 .. _Adv_Ada_Record_Aggregates: